Gaussian Splashing: Direct Volumetric Rendering Underwater: Appendix

 We presented \emph{Gaussian Splashing}, a variant of 3D-Gaussian Splatting specialized for underwater imagery.
 Our method accurately estimates geometry for underwater scenes, from as few as five images, which is a necessary step to maximize the amount of useful information that can be extracted from the original images containing attenuated colors.
-Perhaps more importantly, our method performs geometry estimation from a handful of scenes within a few minutes (compared to several hours for NeRF-based methods)
+Perhaps more importantly, our method performs geometry estimation from a handful of scenes within a few minutes (compared to several hours for NeRF-based methods).
 We are unaware of any potential negative societal impact of this work.
 Having accurate scene geometry is a necessary component for consistent color reconstruction, following which underwater imagery can be processed using powerful computer-vision and machine-learning methods developed for in-air images.
 Thus, getting close to near real-time training opens the possibility for real-time color reconstruction of underwater scenes, which would improve capabilities of autonomous or remotely operated underwater vehicles for better navigation, SLAM, and obstacle avoidance.
 Lastly, leveraging well-estimated scene geometry, we are able to render novel-views of underwater scenes in real time.
 This capability can have a broad and positive societal impact as it immediately enables applications for subsea training (\eg, divers or submarine pilots, search and rescue teams, commercial divers, \etc), computer games, marine science education, and cultural heritage documentation.